mutoo/axidraw-web/README.md

 In order to use WebUSB on the browser, you have to generate a self-signed cert on your own:

 ```
-bash ./scripts/create-cert.sh
+$ bash ./scripts/create-cert.sh
 ```

 This is required even you are running it locally.
 This command will generate a `CA.pem` and `localhost.crt` in the `server/cert` folder.

 Please import the `CA.pem` to your system (Keychain on macOS or browser trust list).

-The local server will use the `localhost.crt` and `localhost.key` to host the website at
+The local server will use the `localhost.crt` and `localhost.key` to host the website at:

 ```
 https://localhost:8443